-(j) Financial liabilities
+(i) Financial liabilities

-Financial liabilities include trade and other payables (excluding accruals for employee leave and advance billings), finance lease liabilities and interest-bearing borrowings.
+Financial liabilities include trade and other payables (excluding accruals for employee leave, advance billings and goods and service tax), finance lease liabilities and interest-bearing borrowings.
 Financial liabilities are recognised on the balance sheets when, and only when, the Group becomes a party to the contractual provisions of the financial instrument.
 Financial liabilities are initially recognised at fair value plus directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.